EasyPost/haupdown/README.md

 ## Logging / Monitoring

 If the environment `$LOG_DGRAM_SYSLOG` is set to a domain socket path, this service will log some stuff using the RFC 3164 syslog protocol to that path.
-Otherwise, if `RUST_LOG` is set, it will log to stdout using the confirmation in `RUST_LOG` according to [env_logger](https://docs.rs/env_logger/0.7.1/env_logger/).
+Otherwise, if `RUST_LOG` is set, it will log to stdout using the configuration in `RUST_LOG` according to [env_logger](https://docs.rs/env_logger/0.7.1/env_logger/).